PriyaTamz/Backend_LMS/readme.md

   - Search, borrow, reserve, and return books.
   - Review management for books.

+- **Notification System**
+  - Users receive notifications for events such as successful borrowing, reservations, and overdue reminders.
+  - Admins can send system-wide announcements to all users.

 - **Reporting**
   - Generate reports for inventory, borrowing statistics, and user activity.